playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaActionsComposition.md

 - When you want to pass request specific information to the body parser via [[request attributes|Highlights26#Request-attributes]].
 E.g. user dependent maximum file upload size or user dependent credentials for a webservice or object storage where the body parser should redirect an upload to.
 - When using action composition for (granular) [[authorization|ModuleDirectory#Authentication-(Login-&-Registration)-and-Authorization-(Restricted-Access)]] you may dont want to even parse the request body and cancel the request early if permission checks fail.

-Of course, when deferring body parsing, the request body won't be parsed yet inside actions that are executed before body parsing takes place and therefore `request.hasBody()` will return `false` and `request.body()` will return `null`.
+Of course, when deferring body parsing, the request body won't be parsed yet inside actions that are executed before body parsing takes place and therefore `request.body()` will return `null`.

 You can enable deferred body parsing globally in `conf/application.conf`: